SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 So check this out.
 It doesn't make sense quite yet.
 Don't worry about it.
 This is a bit complicated.
 So I'm going to delete my code here.
-And I'm just going to say, okay, if we do not have `this.modal`, which we set down here, that means certainly the models modal is not open.
+And I'm just going to say, okay, if we do not have `this.modal`, which we set down here, that means certainly the modals modal is not open.
 So we don't need to do anything.
 Or if not, `this.modal._isShown` kind of an internal way to detect whether a modal isn't visible or not.
 Either of those things happen, we don't need to do anything.
 We're just going to `return`.
 The modal is not open, but if it is open, say constant `fetchResponse =` and say `event.detail.fetchResponse` as the object that we were just looking at over a year, a second ago, then if `fetchResponse.succeeded` and `fetchResponse.redirected` that we know it's redirecting to another page.
-And we're, we're going to choose to do, at least for the moment is just hide the model.
+And we're, we're going to choose to do, at least for the moment is just hide the modal.

 Now so far, if we did this, this would have the exact same effect as before it would hide the modal.
 But then it was still try to render the frame of the redirector page